6 Requirements for schools managing absence

 - CASES21 provides letters to be used for notifying parents of absences and seeking explanations.

-- Schools should keep records of all attempts to contact parents or students and any information obtained.
+- Schools must keep records of all attempts to contact parents or students and any information obtained.

-For all absences where the principal has determined that a parent has not provided a reasonable excuse, the school must notify the parent in writing that the absences have been recorded as such.
-Principals should take care to ensure that, wherever possible, this letter or email is addressed to the parent who has been deemed responsible for the child's absence on the relevant day or days.
+For all absences where the principal has determined that a parent has not provided a reasonable explanation, the school must notify the parent in writing that the absences have been recorded as such.
+Principals must take care to ensure that, wherever possible, this letter or email is addressed to the parent who has been deemed responsible for the child's absence on the relevant day or days.

-If the principal decides that no reasonable excuse has been provided for an absence, the absence must be recorded as such and the parent must be informed that this means:
+If the principal decides that no reasonable explanation has been provided for an absence, the absence must be recorded as such and the parent must be informed that this means:

 - they may not have met their obligations under the Education and Training Reform Act 2006 (Vic)